Can I email you to ask for an exception to any of the policies?

 No.

 Are the following included in the electric bike option?
-Vespa, Moped or other types of motor scooters or motorcycles.
+Vespa, Moped or other types of motor scooters?

 No. If they are gas-fueled vehicles they are not an electric bike.
 See our Electric Bike Definition page for details.

-SCRAP-IT Society, a not-for-profit independent society which relies on private funding, grants and contributions from a variety of sources, our own treasury, as well as program partners in order to offer clean transportation programs to customers.
-Our official name is SCRAP-IT Society we are registered in the provinces of BC and Alberta, “doing business as” SCRAP-IT®.
+EcoForward Sustainable Solutions Society, a not-for-profit independent society which relies on private funding, grants and contributions from a variety of sources, our own treasury, as well as program partners in order to offer clean transportation programs to customers.
+We are registered in the provinces of BC and Alberta, “doing business as” EcoForward.